SamhithPola2025/AOC-2025/README.md

 After processing the entire grid, I updated the grid and repeated the process until no more changes were made.

 ### Day 5
+For more context, view the problem [here](https://adventofcode.com/2025/day/5) Now, I wont be going into exact details of how I went about solving this in the following 2-3 paragraphs, but this is just the general method and thought process I went with.
+If you want to see the exact solution, refer to [this](day05/day5.cpp).

+Part 1 was pretty easy, and I also found part 2 relatively easy but it made me think more about whats the best way to do it, I also had to optimize quite a bit because my first output took ~48 seconds which is horrible.

+#### Part 1:
+The second you look at the [problem](https://adventofcode.com/2025/day/5) you notice that it seems easy, all you have to do is:

+- Parse input and seperate the num-num range into actual ranges (this part varies by language)
+- Loop through every value in that range and see if the number is in the range
+- Add one to the total counter if it is
+- Print total count for answer of which ingredients are fresh

+And if that was your approach/what you thought of, you are right!
+One thing that I happend to run into was the variable sizes, I had to change things from ```int``` to ```long long``` (which is a data type in C++ that is as big as 8 bytes) because int couldnt store the big values haha!

+#### Part 2:

+Part 2 introduced a more challenging twist compared to Part 1.
+Instead of simply counting how many numbers fall within the given ranges, I had to merge overlapping ranges and calculate the total length of all the merged ranges.
+This required a more thoughtful approach to optimize the solution.

+Approach:

+The first step was to sort all the ranges by their starting points.
+This ensures that overlapping or adjacent ranges are grouped together.
+Merge Overlapping Ranges:

+I iterated through the sorted ranges and merged any overlapping or adjacent ranges into a single range.
+If the current range did not overlap with the previous range, I added the length of the previous range to the total and started a new range.
+Calculate the Total Length:

+After merging all the ranges, I calculated the total length of the merged ranges by summing up the lengths of each range.
+Optimization:

+Sorting the ranges upfront and merging them in a single pass ensured that the solution was efficient, with a time complexity of (O(n \log n)) due to the sorting step.

+### Day 6

 #### Part 1: